SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 4. The last part that is missing is the bp data.
 Copy the `API_BUSINESS_PARTNER-A_BusinessPartner.csv` file in your `srv/external/data` folder and paste it into the `db/data` folder, next to the data files of risks and mitigations.
 Rename the copied file to `sap.ui.riskmanagement-BusinessPartners.csv`, reflecting the new local entity, so CAP can automatically assign this data to the entity.

 5. Make sure that the application still runs locally.
-If not `cds watch` is still running from prior chapters, start it in a terminal and check the application.
+If `cds watch` isn't running from prior chapters, start it in a new terminal and check the application.

 You have now finished all the preparations to deploy the application to the Cloud Plaform!